Fantom-Factory/afMorphia/readme.md

 ## Overview

 `Morphia` is a Fantom to MongoDB object mapping library.

-`Morphia` is an extension to the [Mongo](http://repo.status302.com/doc/pod/afMongo.html) library that maps Fantom objects and their fields to and from Mongo collections and documents.
+`Morphia` is an extension to the [Mongo](http://repo.status302.com/doc/pod/afMongo.html) library that maps Fantom objects and their fields to and from MongoDB collections and documents.

-`Morphia` features:
+`Morphia` features include:

-- All Fantom literals and [BSON](http://repo.status302.com/doc/pod/afBson.html) types supported by default
+- All Fantom literals and [BSON](http://repo.status302.com/doc/pod/afBson.html) types supported by default,
-- Maps embedded Fantom objects (Fantom objects nested inside other Fantom objects)
+- Support for embedded / nested Fantom objects,
-- Extensible - add your own custom mapping [Converters](http://repo.status302.com/doc/afMorphia/Converters.html)
+- Extensible mapping - add your own custom [Converters](http://repo.status302.com/doc/afMorphia/Converters.html).

 ## Install

 Install `Morphia` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):